 ?
 Morning activities: Kids will love the John Deere Pavilion (1400 River Drive, Moline), an interactive experience that gives kids and adults alike the opportunity climb on real farm equipment, operate simulators and learn the history of John Deere.

 ?
-Lunch: Stop by the QC Coffee and Pancake House in the heart of downtown Rock Island (1831 3rd Ave, Rock Island).
-This family-friendly diner has become legendary for its taste, presentation and generous portions.?
+Lunch: Stop by the QC Coffee and Pancake House in downtown Rock Island (1831 3rd Ave.).
+This family friendly diner is known for its taste, presentation and generous portions.?

 ?
 Snack: After a morning full of learning and exploring you’ll be ready for a snack by mid-afternoon.
 Swing by Whitey’s Ice Cream (locations in Iowa and Illinois) for a taste of this award-winning Quad Cities icon.
 With more than 30 ice cream flavors, shakes, malts, smoothies and more, there’s something for everyone.

 ?
 Dinner: Still have some leftover energy to burn off?
-There’s no better place for families to have fun than QC Family Entertainment (4401 44th Ave., Moline IL 61265).
+There’s no better place for families to have fun than QC Family Entertainment (4401 44th Ave., Moline, Ill.).
 Have dinner at Frankie’s Sports Bar and Grill, then spend the rest of the night bowling, playing laser tag or hanging out in the arcade.

 "Whitey's Ice Cream- Home of original flavors that are out of this world.
 My family does not enter or exit Rock Island without a trip to Whitey's!"

 ?
-Where to stay: Historic and modern go hand-in-hand at Element Moline (316 12th Street, Moline IL), a stylish new hotel located in an old warehouse downtown.
+Where to stay: Historic and modern go hand-in-hand at Element Moline (316 12th St.), a stylish new hotel located in an old warehouse downtown.
 The historic, loft-style rooms feature kitchenettes and stylish accommodations.
-Or if you're into something with more of an old school feel,?The Axis Hotel in Moline is a nationally recognized historic hotel with timeless character and charm (and a great restaurant/bar on the main floor).
+Or if you're into something with more of an old school feel,?The Axis Hotel in Moline is a nationally recognized historic hotel with character and charm (and a great restaurant/bar on the main floor).

 ?
 Morning: Take in a great view of the Mississippi River and some seriously great coffee at Milltown Coffee in Moline (3800 River Drive #2).
 The rustic-modern decor, simple breakfast and lunch menu and wide selection of caffeinated beverages make this a great place to hang out.